UK govt says concerned about Centrica's planned price rise

 2 Min Read

-LONDON (Reuters) - The British government said on Tuesday it was concerned about a 12.5 percent price rise in electricity tariffs announced by energy supplier Centrica (CNA.L) and ruled nothing out in safeguarding customers on poor-value tariffs.
+LONDON, Aug 1 (Reuters) - The British government said on Tuesday it was concerned about a 12.5 percent price rise in electricity tariffs announced by energy supplier Centrica and ruled nothing out in safeguarding customers on poor-value tariffs.

 Centrica, Britain's largest energy supplier and owner of household energy supplier British Gas, announced it would raise electricity tariffs from Sept.
 15 but would hold gas prices at current levels.